Stump grinding on a cleared lot in Jones County, Georgia

 Minimum mobilization charge for standalone jobs.
 Most cost-effective when combined with a clearing project or when grinding 5+ stumps in a single visit.

-All pricing is estimated.
+All stump removal pricing is estimated for Jones County jobs.
 Volume discounts apply for 10+ stumps.
-Prices are lower when stump removal is added to a clearing project already on site.
+Stump grinding prices are lower when added to a land clearing project already on site.
 Final quotes require a site assessment.

 Standard stump grinding removes stumps to 6–10 inches below grade, which is sufficient for lawn use, re-seeding, and most landscaping.
 For areas that will have a driveway, slab foundation, or structure built over them, we recommend grinding to 12 inches or deeper to ensure no organic material remains that could cause settling.
 When grinding for new construction, we err on the side of deeper removal to protect the building envelope.